Tackling the Surge in Knife Crime - 2026 update

 How WWMT-Supported Charities Make a Difference

-In the year ending September 2024, England and Wales recorded approximately 55,008 offenses involving knives or sharp instruments — a figure that represents a 4% increase on the previous year and a staggering 100% rise over the past decade.
-This alarming surge has been widely documented, raising deep concerns about the safety and wellbeing of our communities.
+Last year we reported that in the year ending September 2024, England and Wales recorded approximately 55,008 offenses involving knives or sharp instruments — a figure that represented a 4% increase on the previous year.
+This alarming surge was widely documented, raising deep concerns about the safety and wellbeing of our communities.

 Platforms like Snapchat and Instagram can fuel conflicts, with online feuds sometimes escalating into real-life violence.
 Drill music, too, has been controversially linked to aggressive behaviour, though many argue it reflects, rather than causes, the challenges young people face.